sparshs03/NeuralSharp/README.md

-# Solves XOR Problem
-Simple Neural Network Library from scratch in C#
+Simple Neural Network that Solves Xor Problem
 Uses manip.cs for matrix operations

 NOT OPTIMIZED and messy code!